-Besides these three, some sulfuric acid plants apply MaxiMesh® or FiberBed® at the end of gas lines.
-On the phosphoric acid process side, there are other applications in which MaxiMesh® or MaxiChevron® are selected depending on solid content and operation.
+Besides the three applications dissussed, some sulfuric acid plants apply MaxiMesh or FiberBed at the end of gas lines.
+With regards to the phosphoric acid process, there are other applications in which MaxiMesh or MaxiChevron are selected depending on solid content and operation.

-Most phosphate rocks contain fluoride between 2-4% w/w.
-This fluoride is released during acidulation in the form of hydrogen fluoride and reacts readily with excess silica forming fluorosilicic acid (H_2SiF_6) [BREF, 2007].
+Most phosphate rocks contain fluoride between $2-4\,\%$ w/w.
+This fluoride is released during acidulation in the form of hydrogen fluoride and reacts readily with excess silica, forming fluorosilicic acid $(H_2SiF_6)^1$

-A proportion of the fluoride is released in the vapor, this amount depending on reaction conditions.
-Volatile fluorine compounds are also present at evaporators outlet [BREF, 2007].
+A proportion of the fluoride is released in the vapour; the amount depends on reaction conditions.
+Volatile fluorine compounds are also present at evaporator outlets.1

-There are scrubbers that recover fluorine, phosphoric acid or SO2 before releasing to stack, both for product recovery and emission control.
-Normally, a mist eliminator is applied in the last stage of this scrubbing system and on granulation scrubbers.
-MaxiMesh® can sometimes be applied on absorption towers and tail gas scrubbers, as well as more specific phosphoric acid applications.
+Scrubbers are available that recover fluorine, phosphoric acid or SO2 before releasing to stack, both for product recovery and emission control.

-Table 4 - Typical applica tions of mist aliminata ra an thair carragn anding processes i abie 4 - Tvoicai abblica LIONS OF MISL EIIMINALO rs on their correspo onama brocesses
+Normally, a mist eliminator is applied in the last stage of this scrubbing system

-Acid Process Application MaxiMesh® MaxiChevron® FiberBed® Sulfuric Drying tower Co-knit metallic 1 - - Absorption towers Co-knit metallic1 - Fiberglass ^{1,3} Tail gas scrubbers Co-knit metallic 1 - Fiberglass ^{1,3} Phosphoric Evaporators Plastic ^{1,2,3} Plastic ^{1,2,4} - Granulation scrubbers Plastic ^{2,3} Plastic ^{2,4} - Last stage scrubbers Plastic ^{2,3} Plastic ^{2,4} - On line washing Seldom5 Yes No Typical design pressure drop (mm W.C.)
-25 to 50 < 25 > 250
+Table 1.
+Typical applications of mist eliminators on their corresponding processes Acid process Application MaxiMesh MaxiChevron FiberBed Sulfuric Drying tower Co-knit metallic 1 - - Absorption towers Co-knit metallic 1 - Fibreglass ^{1,3} Tail gas scrubbers Co-knit metallic 1 - Fibreglass ^{1,3} Phosphoric Evaporators Plastic ^{1,2,3} Plastic ^{1,2,4} - Granulation scrubbers Plastic ^{2,3} Plastic ^{2,4} - Last stage scrubbers Plastic ^{2,3} Plastic ^{2,4} - On line washing Seldom5 Yes No Typical design pressure drop (mm of water column) 25 to 50 <25 >250 and on granulation scrubbers.
+MaxiMesh can sometimes be applied on absorption towers and tail gas scrubbers, as well as more specific phosphoric acid applications.